Refinishing Furniture: A Guide for Beginners

-Refinishing can be a great way to give old furniture new life — not to mention spruce up your property in the process.
+Refinishing furniture can be a great way to give old furniture new life and spruce up your property at the same time.

-Thankfully, it’s a pretty easy task to DIY, too.
+And it’s even a pretty easy task to DIY.

 You just need a handful of supplies and the paint or stain you want to use.
-The rest is a matter of good old elbow grease (not to mention a little time out of your busy schedule).
+The rest is a matter of old fashioned elbow grease (plus some time out of your busy schedule).

-Here’s a full list of what you should have on-hand:
+Here’s a complete list of what you should have at the ready: